junxit/us-congress-bills-117/bill.md

   - **(1)** In section 1013(a)(1), by inserting “of title 38” after “of chapter 36”.
   - **(2)** In section 2205(c)—
     - **(A)** in the heading, by striking “Effective date” and inserting “Applicability”; and
-    - **(B)** by striking “the date that is two years after the date of the enactment of this Act” and inserting “the date of the enactment of this Act and shall apply with respect to grants applications submitted on or after the date that is two years after the date of the enactment of this Act.”
+    - **(B)** by striking “the date that is two years after the date of the enactment of this Act” and inserting “the date of the enactment of this Act and shall apply with respect to grants applications submitted on or after the date that is two years after the date of the enactment of this Act.”.
   - **(3)** In section 4101(b), by striking “subchapter” and inserting “chapter”.
   - **(4)** In section 5501—
     - **(A)** in subsection (a)(1), by striking “of such title” and inserting “of title 38, United States Code”; and